microsoft/SQL_LogScout/README.md

 # Targeted SQL instances

 Data is collected from the SQL instance you selected locally on the machine where SQL LogScout runs.
 SQL LogScout does not capture data on remote machines.
 You are prompted to pick a SQL Server instance you want to target.
 The SQL Server-specific data collection comes from a single instance only.

+# Test Suite

+An test suite is intended for testing the outputs from SQL LogScout.
+The set of tests will grow over time.